Here are the 15 biggest names to pick from in Seattle Kraken expansion draft | Offside

 Cap hit: $5.25M (UFA 2022)

-After a tough 2019-20 season, it looked like Nino Nieddereiter’s best days might be behind him.
-But picking up the fourth 20-goal season of his career this past year, the nifty winger has plenty to offer for the Kraken if taken.
+After a tough 2019-20 season, it looked like Nino Niederreiter’s best days might be behind him.
+But picking up the fourth 20-goal season of his career this past year, the nifty winger has plenty to offer the Kraken if taken.

 14. Mark Giordano, Calgary Flames